bacor/thesis/README.md

+# Bayesian Naming Games

-This repository contains everything related to my thesis 'The Bayesian Naming Game.'
+This repository contains everything related to my msc thesis.

 ## Requirements
 All experiments were run in an Anaconda environment; a dump is found in `conda`.
 With that environment, all should run fine.